Akzolon/Journal/_posts/2025-04-25-Leaning-to-draw-again.md

 ---
 layout: post
-title:
+title: Thoughts on drawing
-subtitle:
+subtitle: Should I start again?
 tags:
   - Drawing
 ---

-Well, this will be my fifth attempt
+Well, this would be my fifth attempt

 Have I learned anything in those four prevoius attempts?
 I...
 I don't know...